-I am a psychotherapist in private practice with 20+ years working experience in the field of mental health and have been in private practice for nine years.
+I am a psychotherapist in private practice with 20+ years working experience in the field of mental health and have been in private practice for 11 years.
 I work with individuals (adults & adolescents), couples, and group.
 My credentials include a B.A. in Psychology and a Master of Science from Johns Hopkins University graduating with Honors, and I am a member of Northern Virginia Licensed Professional Counselor Association.
 In addition, I have over two years experience in facilitating court-ordered groups for domestic violence, anger management, and substance abuse and am certified in The Stage Page: An effective tool to help individuals create healthy relationships.

 I take a holistic view of my clients by considering the "whole person" including mental, emotional, spiritual, physical, social, and environmental factors which often have their root stemming from early family dynamics and attachment style.
 I believe strongly in the mind/body/spirit connection and an interactive principle, assessing that many psychological problems have an over-arching umbrella of existential issues such as mortality; finding meaning & purpose in one's life; dealing with isolation & loneliness; and finding general life satisfaction & direction.
 In addition, I believe one's self-worth or lack thereof plays a major role in a contributing to or taking away from one's life satisfaction.
 Having high self-worth gives one the courage to face life's challenges and problem, no matter what one may be facing.